Nothing could quite prepare us for the moment we first saw a whale shark the size of a bus glide slowly by, just feet away.

 When a whale shark was spotted swimming close by our boat, our guide excitedly shouted at us to slide into the water and swim up to it.

-We felt like paratroopers, quickly jumping in one after the other like dominoes.
+We felt like paratroopers, quickly jumping in one after the other like falling dominoes.

-Then we’d swim alongside the whale shark while peering down at it through our snorkel mask.
+Then we swam alongside the whale shark while peering down at it through our snorkel mask.

-When it swam away from us and we couldn’t follow it any more, we’d swim back to the boat, climb aboard and wait for the next whale shark to watch.
+When it swam away from us and we couldn’t follow it any more, we swam back to the boat, climbed aboard and waited for the next whale shark to watch.

 Afterwards, we were taken to a local restaurant in La Paz for a Mexican meal of hot soup and tortillas, then driven back to Cabo.

-Our first whale shark adventure was so epic that we just had to make it a twice-in-a-lifetime experience!
+Our first whale shark adventure was so epic that we just had to do it again!

-Upon boarding the catamaran around 9:00 am, we were treated to coffee, cake and fruit and relaxed on the boat as it motored out into the bay.
+For our second whale shark experience, we boarded Baja Charters’ catamaran around 9:00 am.
+We were treated to coffee, cake and fruit and relaxed on the boat as it motored out into the bay.

-It was unusually cool and overcast, so while we could have lounged about outside on cushions or the netting at the bow, everyone huddled instead inside the cat’s lounge.
+It was unusually cool and overcast, so while we could have lounged about outside on cushions or the netting at the bow, everyone huddled inside the cat’s lounge instead.

 The captain even put the heater on!